MeqdadDev/solid-principles/python/README.md

 ### SOLID Principles

-For the purpose of our story, we will presume the presence of a consultant known as "**Uncle Clean**" who is tasked with providing Mohammad with advice and insights for the implementation of SOLID principles in his program.
+Let's assume that "**Uncle Clean**", a consultant, is helping Mohammad implement the SOLID principles in his program.

 **SOLID** stands for:
 - **S**: Single responsibility principle.